beringresearch/ivis/CONTRIBUTING.md

 Here's a quick guide to submitting your improvements:

 1. If your PR introduces a change in functionality, make sure you start by writing a design doc.
+See the [wiki page](https://github.com/beringresearch/ivis/wiki/API-Design-Review-Template) for a template example.

 2. Make sure any new function or class you introduce has proper docstrings.
-Make sure any code you touch still has up-to-date docstrings and documentation.
+Make sure any edited code still has up-to-date docstrings and documentation.

 4. Write tests.
 Your code should have full unit test coverage.
 If you want to see your PR merged promptly, this is crucial.
+See existing [Python package tests](https://github.com/beringresearch/ivis/tree/master/tests).

 5. Run our test suite locally.